geraintluff/jsfx/README.md

 Download them from [GitHub](https://github.com/geraintluff/jsfx), or [as a ZIP file](http://stash.reaper.fm/v/29933/Geraint%27s%20JSFX.zip), or on [ReaPack](https://reapack.com/) by adding the repository: https://geraintluff.github.io/jsfx/index.xml

-* PadSynth - a synth that produces thick sounds, including per-note effects and modulators
+* PadSynth - a synth that produces thick sounds, including per-note effects and modulators ([audio demo](audio-demos/padsynth.mp3)
-* Spring-Box - an echo/chorus effect
+* Spring-Box - an echo/chorus effect ([audio demo](audio-demos/spring-box.mp3))
-* Bad Connection - flips between two volumes to simulate poor connection or dropouts
+* Bad Connection - flips between two volumes to simulate poor connection or dropouts ([audio demo](audio-demos/Bad Connection/radio-dropout.mp3))
-* Sandwich Amp - distortion module with a before/after filter pair, width control and secondary input
+* Sandwich Amp - distortion module with a before/after filter pair, width control and secondary input ([audio demo](audio-demos/sandwich-amp.mp3))
 * Warble - a basic pitch-editing effect
 * Spectrum Matcher - analyse the difference between an input and a model, and optionally correct with EQ
 * Smooth Limiter - a limiter that aims to have the correction curve as smooth as possible
 * Panalysis - visualise and manipulate the stereo field of the audio
 * Learning Sampler - a basic sampler that records incoming audio and plays it back
-* Hammer And String - a monophonic string resonator/synth with portamento
+* Hammer And Chord - a polyphonic string resonator/synth ([audio demo](audio-demos/hammer-and-chord.mp3))
-* Hammer And Chord - a polyphonic string resonator/synth
+* Hammer And String - a monophonic string resonator/synth with portamento ([audio demo](audio-demos/hammer-and-string.mp3))
-* MIDI Gate - a MIDI-note-controlled gate (audio passes through only when MIDI note is down)
+* MIDI Gate - a velocity-sensitive MIDI-controlled gate.
+Audio passes through only when MIDI note is down. ([audio demo](audio-demos/midi-gate.mp3))

 Presets (RPL) for these effects can be downloaded from GitHub.